 As set out in the Company Admission Document, the Issuer of the Bond, D Shopping Malls Finance P.L.C, is to set up a sinking fund to be administered by the Board of Directors to cover 100% of the value of the issued bonds until redemption date.
 Although the first mandatory payment into the sinking fund is due by 31 December 2024, given that in FY2022 the Company sold the Laguna property, whereby as described in section E1 "Use of Proceeds" of the Company Admission Document a maximum of €611k from the Bond were earmarked to acquire this apartment.
-Hence the Board has agreed to allocate €611k of the proceeds received in FY2023 to meet the sinking fund requirements of FY2024 as set out in the Company Admission Document.
+Hence €611k of the proceeds received in FY2023 were allocated to meet part of the sinking fund requirements of FY2024 as set out in the Company Admission Document.
+The funds were used to purchase back the Company's bond, as detailed in the notes to the financial statements.